nosarthur/nowhub/docs/projects/gita.md

 ## timeline

-Currently we don't have big milestones in mind.
+Currently no milestone is planned.
 Only minor features and bug fixes.

 ## communication